 UX is a Part of Product Management

-My opinion is that, in most cases, UX should be considered very much part of the Product Management family.
+My opinion is that, in most cases, UX is very much part of the Product Management family.
 Product Management is a broad professional domain with a spectrum of activities that range from marketing to engineering.
 UX has a narrower but important focus and fits nearly within that spectrum.

 Matt made a great point.
 If we want our businesses to thrive we should ALL be focused on the business goals.